 - Queso Fresco: Queso fresco compliments this dish nicely as it is light and mild in flavor allowing the other ingredients to shine and also bringing some freshness.

-How do you make leftover turkey tacos w/ Brussels sprouts & cranberry salsa?
+How to make leftover turkey tacos w/ Brussels sprouts & cranberry salsa (+ tips)